With two Golden Globe wins and both Oscar and Grammy noms, it’s comforting to know that Karen Black keeps plugging away — just like everybody else.

 With more than 130 films under her belt, she’s maintained a reputation for being a hard worker who probably dove into too many indie films without checking to see if the water was too shallow.

 “For a while, I would just take a lot of bad movies.
 I don’t remember why.
-I guess I didn’t pay much attention to career building,” she says.
+I guess I didn’t pay much attention to career building,” Black says on a phone interview from her Austin hotel room.
 “But now, I feel that everything has to be better than it used to.”

-Black was recently in Austin working on "America Brown," a family drama set in West Texas.
+Black was recently in the Lone Star State working on "America Brown," a family drama set in West Texas.
 The film focuses on how the obsession of football can harm families.
-Black threw herself into intense preparation and can now nail a Lone Star accent like she was from Tuna, Tex.
+Black threw herself into intense preparation and can now nail a twangy accent like she was from Tuna, Tex.

-While singling out a particular role from her illustrious career, most gay men probably point to her remarkable turn as a transsexual who returns to her dust-bowl Texas roots in "Come Back to the Five and Dime, Jimmy Dean, Jimmy Dean."
+While singling out a particular role from her illustrious career, most gay men probably point to her remarkable turn as a transsexual who returns to her dust-bowl roots near Big Bend in "Come Back to the Five and Dime, Jimmy Dean, Jimmy Dean."

 Black immersed herself in that role and was coached by a post-op transsexual who monitored her behavior: sitting, crossing her legs and smoking cigarettes.